Skip to content

 Are Social Security Disability Payments Taxable?

 Yes, they can be.
-Social Security Disability Insurance (SSDI) follows the same combined-income rules used for retirement Social Security benefits.
-Depending on your income level, up to 85% of SSDI may be taxable.
+Social Security Disability Insurance (SSDI) benefits are taxed under the same general framework used for Social Security retirement benefits.
+Whether SSDI is taxable depends on your “combined income” and other income sources in the household.

 Are Workers’ Compensation Payments Taxable?